dineshchhantyal/3d-cnn-classification/README.md

 1. **Metrics:**
     - Accuracy, F1-score, confusion matrix, and classification report are generated automatically
 2. **Visualization:**
-    - Use the Jupyter notebooks in `model/notebooks/` to see max projections, overlays, and more
+    - Use the Jupyter notebooks in `model/notebooks/` to see max projections, overlays, and more (might require additional setup)
     - Example:
     ```bash
-    jupyter notebook model/notebooks/visulaization.ipynb
+    jupyter notebook model/notebooks/visualization.ipynb
     ```

 ---